For an Audio Version of this article click here:

 And this is how it will soon be in the U.S. unless a real effort to defend and strengthen the First Amendment takes place.
 All it takes is for someone to argue successfully that an individual’s opinion creates a feeling of fear whether or not it is directed against them.

 All other rights spring from the right to speak your mind and to express your feelings.
 Without the First Amendment, there is no value to the others.
-And this is why it is the biggest threat and target of the radical left.We value your comments!
-Please weigh in on our comment section below.
+And this is why it is the biggest threat and target of the radical left.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com